ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

 Setting up an Interactive Sim
 -----------------------------

 Setting up an interactive sim for the first time can be confusing.
-To help guide you through this, follow these instructions along with the example notebook included.
+Follow these instructions along with the example notebook included for help.
 Another useful resource is the `Vivarium InteractiveContext documentation <https://vivarium.readthedocs.io/en/latest/api_reference/interface/interactive.html?highlight=InteractiveContext#vivarium.interface.interactive.InteractiveContext>`_.

+**Example notebook**

+This `notebook <https://github.com/ihmeuw/vivarium_research_nih_us_cvd/blob/main/interactive_sim_example_setup.ipynb>`_ includes all of the steps seen below using the CVD project as an example.

 **Step 1: General Prep**